What ICD-10 codes are used for eye drainage?

-Eye drainage refers to the discharge or fluid that may come from the eyes due to various conditions.
-Here are the commonly used Eye Drainage ICD codes:
+Eye drainage refers to the discharge or fluid that may come from the eyes due to various conditions, especially due to degenerative disorders.
+Here are the commonly used eye drainage ICD codes:

 - H10.9: Unspecified conjunctivitis

-- H04.129: Unspecified dacryoadenitis of unspecified lacrimal gland
+- H04.009: Unspecified dacryoadenitis of unspecified lacrimal gland

-Eye drainage can be a symptom of various eye conditions.
+Eye drainage can be a symptom of various eye conditions and issues with the lacrimal system.
 Here's what you need to know:

-- Symptoms may include watery eyes, yellow or green discharge, and irritation.
+- Symptoms may include eye discomfort, watery eyes, yellow or green discharge, and irritation.

 - Infections, allergies, or blockages in the tear ducts can cause the disease.